-Paralytic episodes are short and may be over within a few minutes.
-Even when you are suffering from a longer episode, you should typically recover fully within two hours of the symptoms starting.
-However, the attacks often occur suddenly.
-You might find that you do not have sufficient warning to find a safe place to wait out an attack.
+Paralytic episodes are short and may end after a few minutes.
+Even when you have a longer episode, you should typically recover fully within two hours of the symptoms starting.
+However, episodes often occur suddenly.
+You might find that you don’t have sufficient warning to find a safe place to wait out an episode.
 For this reason, injuries from falls are common.

-Attacks typically begin in infancy or early childhood.
-For most people, the frequency of the episodes increases through the adolescent years into the mid-twenties.
-As you approach your thirties, the attacks become less frequent.
+Episodes typically begin in infancy or early childhood.
+For most people, the frequency of the episodes increases through the adolescent years and into their mid-20s.
+As you approach your 30s, the attacks become less frequent.
 For some people, they disappear altogether.

-Gamstorp disease can be confirmed through blood tests, DNA analysis, or evaluation of serum electrolyte and potassium levels.
+Once they rule out these adrenal disorders and inherited kidney diseases, your doctor can confirm if it’s Gamstorp disease through blood tests, DNA analysis, or by evaluating your serum electrolyte and potassium levels.

 Most people have to rely on medication to control paralytic attacks.
-One of the more commonly prescribed medications is Diamox, a drug commonly used to control seizures.
+One of the more commonly prescribed medications is acetazolamide (Diamox), which is commonly used to control seizures.
 Your doctor may prescribe diuretics to limit the potassium levels in the blood.
-People with myotonia as a result of the disease can be treated using low doses of drugs such as Mexitil or Paxil, which help stabilize severe muscle spasms.
+People with myotonia as a result of the disease can be treated using low doses of drugs such as mexiletine (Mexitil) or paroxetine (Paxil), which help stabilize severe muscle spasms.

 People who experience mild or infrequent episodes can sometimes curb a paralytic attack without the use of medication.
-Mineral supplements, such as calcium gluconate, can be added to a sweet beverage to stop a mild episode.
+You can add mineral supplements, such as calcium gluconate, to a sweet beverage to stop a mild episode.
 Drinking a glass of tonic water or sucking on a piece of hard candy at the first signs of a paralytic episode may help as well.

-Some episodes can be triggered by potassium-rich foods or even certain behaviors.
-Too much potassium in the blood stream will cause muscle weakness even in people who don’t have Gamstorp disease—however, those with the disease may react to very slight changes in potassium levels that would not affect the average person.
+Potassium-rich foods or even certain behaviors can trigger episodes.
+Too much potassium in the bloodstream will cause muscle weakness even in people who don’t have Gamstorp disease.
+However, those with the disease may react to very slight changes in potassium levels that wouldn’t affect someone who doesn’t have Gamstorp disease.

 Common triggers include:

-- fruits high in potassium, such as bananas, apricots, figs, and raisins
+- fruits high in potassium, such as bananas, apricots, and raisins

 - potassium-rich vegetables such as spinach, potatoes, broccoli, and cauliflower